edwinmui/edwinmui/README.md

 ### Hi there 👋
 #### My name is Edwin Mui, currently a student at the University of Michigan studying Information/Computer Science and minoring Business.
 I am graduating in May 2022.
-Snoop around my github to see some of the aweosme projects I've worked/am working on!
+Snoop around my github to see some of the awesome projects I've worked/am working on!

 <!--
 **edwinmui/edwinmui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.